UWrc/UWrc.github.io/docs/data-commons/the_pile.md

 This dataset is available on **Hyak Klone and Tillicum**.
 :::

 Sponsoring groups are Luke Zettlemoyer, Pang Wei Koh, and Hannaneh Hajishirzi.
 Student users are Rulin Shao, Sewon Min, and Jacqueline He.
 Initial deployment of **October 2023** on Klone.
-The Pile **uncopyrighted version** depoyed in **Sep 2025** on Tillicum.
+The Pile **uncopyrighted version** deployed in **Sep 2025** on Tillicum.

 ## What is this?
 The Pile is a 825 GiB diverse, open source language modelling data set that consists of 22 smaller, high-quality datasets combined together.